pwwang/immunopipe/docs/getting-started.md

     If you want to install and run the pipeline without docker, please refer to the [Installation](./installation.md) and [Running the pipeline](./running.md) pages for more details.

+!!! note

+    You need at least 8GB of memory to run the pipeline with the example dataset and minimal configuration.
+16GB or more is recommended.

 ## Check the results

 With that "minimal" configuration file, only a subset of the processes will be run.
 See also [Enabling/Disabling processes](./configurations.md#enablingdisabling-processes).
 The results will be saved in the `minimal` directory.
 You can also check the reports at `minimal/REPORTS/index.html` with a web browser.